djsudduth/keep-it-markdown/README.md

 5. Running KIM repeatably without the skip or overwrite options or clearing the output path without using a new path will continue to append date-time to the title of each exported note when it detects a note with the same title until it fails if the title is too long.
 6. All notes' exported text are appended by their create date, update date and URL link back to the original Keep note.
 7. Both standard PNG and JPEG image files are supported.
 However, not all image types or non-standard formats may export properly.
 Drawings in Keep should download as PNG files.
-8. Keep uses AAC format for audio recordings.
-When notes are downloaded the audio is saved as M4A files.
-It is not known if this format will work on all markdown applications.
+8. Keep uses M4A format for audio recordings on MacOS and iOS and MP3 on Android.
+When notes are downloaded the audio is saved as the associated file type.
+It is not known if these formats will work on all markdown applications.
 9. It is possible there can be login issues due to some of the authentication and security library changes with Google and Python.
 If there are issues, use the Advanced Docker Setup in the next section.

 ## Advanced Docker Setup